 All beers are not created equal.
 Bigger pours and higher ABV are usually signals of higher calorie content.
 Every beer is made with a different recipe, meaning the calories are going to vary from pint to pint.
 Read on to see average calories by beer style per pint of beer.

 In the brewing process, when yeast feeds on sugar, alcohol is formed.
 Alcohol is incredibly calorie dense, and contains approximately 7 calories per gram which is nearly twice as many calories as the same quantity of proteins or carbs.
 In addition to the alcohol, beer also contains carbohydrates from unfermented grains, which is another source of calories.

 While many light beers are quick to advertise exactly how many calories are in a can or bottle of beer, standard beer and craft beer can be a bit more difficult to track.
-If the beer doesn't state calorie quantity, it's safe to guess that you're drinking approximately 160-180 calories per can.
-Bigger pours and higher ABV are both indicators of higher calorie content.
 For example, a pint of a high ABV stout will usually contain more calories than a pint of a standard strength lager.
 If you use a calorie tracking app, many beers will already be in the database with calories listed.
 Men's Health UK recently released a nice beer calorie guide, and here's their breakdown of calories in different beer styles: